Labour shortage

 How does USP help with labour shortage challenges?

-- Map out the issues of labour shortage among the key target groups and countries, and foreseen solutions to deal with the labour shortage through market exploration.
+- Map out the issues of labour shortage among the key target groups and countries, and foreseen

-- Talk to professionals who work with their products and find out how to improve existing products or develop new products to achieve faster installation (idea generation and product testing) via focus groups.
+solutions to deal with the labour shortage through market exploration. - Talk to professionals and find out how to improve existing products or develop new products to

-- Exploring training and support needs.
+achieve faster installation (idea generation and product testing) via focus groups. - Exploring training and support needs.

-- Identifying to what degree industrialisation is a solution and which key players are relevant via in-depth interviews.
+- Identifying to what degree industrialisation is a solution and which key players are relevant via

 Context is key